 For international flights and countries not covered by the EU 261, refunds and compensation will depend on the airline and your departure and arrival destinations – though most airlines will offer a refund or alternative flight.

 Can I claim a refund from my card issuer?

 If you don’t get a refund from the airline or hotel, you could contact your card issuer and claim via Section 75 of the Consumer Credit Act if you paid by credit card and each part of the trip is worth more than £100.
-Read our guide to credit card refunds – how to get your money back if you need to.

 Alternatively, you can contact your card issuer to make a claim on either the debit or credit card you used, with no limits to the amount you claim, using the chargeback scheme to see if the bank can reverse the transaction – but you must do this within 120 days.

 Can I get a refund through my travel insurance?

 Buying travel insurance should not be overlooked, as it can give you vital protection if something goes wrong with your holiday - everything from lost baggage, covid cancellations to missed flights.
 Just be sure to read all the terms and conditions before you buy your policy to ensure it meets your needs.